dannyi96/citrix-service-graph-tracing/README.md

-# Citrix ADM Service Graph Distibuted Tracing
+# Citrix ADM Service Graph Distributed Tracing
 Visualize the request flow between different microservices using Citrix ADM !

 This microservice application, which was mainly developed to showcase use cases of Citrix ADM Distributed Tracing, is a dummy Netflix application which allows users to see list of movies, tv shows and makes recommendation based on factors like friends interests, similar shows & trends.